amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 Caldwell notes that it may not be easy to decide if the starting vowel of the first-person pronominal root is `a` or `e`.

-- - > It is not easy to determine whether the included vowel of this pronoun was originally 'â' or 'ê.'
+- > It is not easy to determine whether the included vowel of this pronoun was originally 'â' or 'ê.'
 [From page [293](Introduction%20and%20Context.md#a-comparative-grammar-of-the-dravidian-chapter-pronouns-page-293)]

 But he concludes that the starting vowel in the first-personal pronominal root must be `a` after considering the first-person plural suffixes of verb finite forms in Tamil.

-> - > A comparison of the corresponding plurals 'nâm,' 'yâm,' and 'em' (the inflexion of 'êm'), and of the plural terminations of the verb 'ôm,' 'âm,' 'am' and 'em,' leads to the conclusion that 'â' was most probably the original vowel.
+- > A comparison of the corresponding plurals 'nâm,' 'yâm,' and 'em' (the inflexion of 'êm'), and of the plural terminations of the verb 'ôm,' 'âm,' 'am' and 'em,' leads to the conclusion that 'â' was most probably the original vowel.
 [From page [293](Introduction%20and%20Context.md#a-comparative-grammar-of-the-dravidian-chapter-pronouns-page-293)]

 - > ...
 The final 'ôm' ... could not well have been corrupted from 'êm,' but would spring naturally enough from 'âm;' and of this we have a proof in the circumstance that 'âm' (from 'âgum,' it is, yes) is also sometimes converted into 'ôm.'
 Moreover, whilst there are many instances of the change of 'a' into 'e' of 'ei,' there is not any of the converse. ...
 [From page [293](Introduction%20and%20Context.md#a-comparative-grammar-of-the-dravidian-chapter-pronouns-page-293)]

 The argument that `a` can turn into `o`, `e` and `ai` but it is rare for `ai` or `e` to turn into `a` seems correct.
 So, Caldwell's case for the vowel in the first-person pronominal root being `a` might seem convincing.
-But the idea about the vowel in the first person pronominal root from Masti Venkatesha Iyengar in "namma nudi" enables an even more convincing argument.
+But the idea about the vowel in the first-person pronominal root from Masti Venkatesha Iyengar in "namma nudi" enables an even more convincing argument.

 #### The vowel that is intermediate to ā and ē suggested by Masti Venkatesha Iyengar